 Creepily known as “Oasis Villa”, the “Green Island Reform and Reeducation Prison” contained four cell blocks and a separate solitary confinement building as well as a visitation centre.

 On the high prison walls, mottled political propaganda slogans from the time can still be seen saying things like “Be firm against communism and ready to win”.

 Inmates were only allowed out for 20-30 minutes each day to exercise in the yard.

 It was extremely eery to walk through an empty prison with all the cell doors hanging open as if their inhabitants had only recently fled.

-More slogans on the external wall declaring “Take back the mainland”.
+More slogans on the external wall declare “Take back the mainland”.

-Outside the gate of the older “New Life Correction Center” things looked even more grim.
+Outside the gate of the older “New Life Correction Center” things looked even grimmer.

 The warped palm trees outside the windowless concrete buildings made me feel as if I was in some sort of post-apocalyptic nightmare as I slowly drove around the enormous compound.